jaelin215/Driftville_Agent/README.md

 Humans rarely follow plans.
 Our mind wanders ~47% of waking hours.

-Most LLM agents today operate inside simplified cognitive loops—typically variants of **Observe → Reflect → Plan → Act**.
+Most LLM agents today operate inside simplified cognitive loops—typically variants of Observe → Reflect → Plan → Act.
 These architectures assume stable attention, perfect goal adherence, and minimal internal variability.
 Real humans do not behave this way.
 We drift, ruminate, get distracted, recover, and reorient throughout the day.

 **✅ Driftville was designed to close this gap.**